-On September 24, 2020, 23 supervisors graduated from the 15th session of the NCJCC.
+The 16th NCJCC session graduated 24 supervisors on September 23, 2021.
 This 10-week course, hosted in partnership with the University of Virginia, is an integrated, cutting-edge approach to criminal justice education through a framework of leadership and collaboration for local and state law enforcement supervisors.